tlahin/roger_skyline_1/README.md

   It will send a notification to root if machines crontab file has been edited.

-  To get started we need to install couple of packages:
+  To get started you need to install couple of packages:

   **Mailutils**